Chillington Hall is an enchanting 18th century house, it is a product of two differing Georgian styles.

-We open from 2pm until 4pm, last entry to the Hall is 3.30pm
+We open from 2pm to 4pm, last entry to the Hall is 3.30pm.

 Based between the villages of Brewood & Codsall we're just off Port Lane.
 The M6 (J12) and M54 (J3) are only a few miles away and the nearby A5 & A41 make getting to Chillington easy.